Jefferson Farfán: Lokomotiv Moscow

 On 28 January 2017, he signed with the Russian Premier League side FC Lokomotiv Moscow.
 The Russian team announced his signing after an irregular 2016, where he even was inactive for a hundred days after finishing in October 2016 a millionaire contract with Al Jazira.
-After 6 months of recovery, Farfán had a good season making goals that allowed his team to get the national title after 14 years.
+After 6 months of recovery, Farfán had a good season making goals that allowed his team to get the national title after 14 years, becoming the third top goalscorer of the season with 10 goals and 4 assists.

 He didn't appear for Lokomotiv for 14 months from May 2019 due to knee injury and a following positive test for COVID-19.
 He made his first appearance upon recovery on 12 July 2020 in a game against FC Ufa and scored a late equalizer for his club in a 1–1 draw.

 On 5 August 2020, Lokomotiv announced that Farfán left the club as his contract expired.

 Alianza Lima

-On 22 March 2021, Farfán signed with and returned to Alianza Lima.
+On 22 March 2021, Farfán signed with and returned to Alianza Lima after 17 years.
+He made his debut on 6 April against Deportivo Municipal and scoring a goal, ending the game 1-0 in favor of Alianza.
+Farfán would be key to Alianza Lima, winning the First Division in 2021 and 2022.

-Retirement

 On 16 December 2022, Farfán announced his retirement at the age of 38.